cathalgarvey/pyotp/README.markdown

 other OTP based authenticators.

-Support is not given for any purpose, but actual identifiable and characterised bug-reports *based on the codebase* are gratefully accepted.
+Support is not given for any purpose, but actual identifiable and characterised bug-reports are gratefully accepted.

 ## Quick overview of using One Time Passwords on your phone